orthecreedence/cl-async/README.md

 - [beanstalkd](https://github.com/orthecreedence/beanstalk-async)
 - MongoDB
+- Drakma (async port)
 - Amazon S3/Cloudfront
 - SMTP
 - Redis

 Note that these are libraries I use every day, so am in a good position to test them in a production environment.
+Also, even though cl-async includes a simple HTTP client, [Drakma](http://weitz.de/drakma/) is a lot more badass and has a ton more features.
+Porting it to be asynchronous would be very valuable, and also would make porting other drivers that work over HTTP to cl-async easier.

 The biggest problem with asynchronous IO in lisp is that there are lots of libraries that provide it, but no drivers built on top of the libraries.
 Nobody